-- Tectonics: Help students work through a Pangaea jigsaw puzzle and talk to them about how the earth was formed.
+- Seismology and Tectonics: Help students work through a Pangaea jigsaw puzzle and talk to them about how the earth was formed.
 Volunteers at this station will also have a shake table that kids can build structures on to test their stability.

 - Minerals and Rocks: Identify rock and mineral samples that students bring in.
 Talk to the students about the samples they’ve found.
 Assist students in matching rock samples to their environment.